andreoug/spring-boot-kafka-producer-consumer/README.md

 ## 3. Config your kafka Docker Images on docker-compose file

-There are three images that most github's repositories are using for Kafka brokers in docker-compose file, as it is shown in the following yml examples:
+There are three images that most GitHub's repositories are using for Kafka brokers in docker-compose file, as it is shown in the following yml examples:
 - [Wurstmeister](https://github.com/wurstmeister/kafka-docker) images from
 [wurstmeister/kafka](https://hub.docker.com/r/wurstmeister/kafka) docker hub,